 Is there such a thing as an enterprise or corporate culture?
 An organizational culture?
 A digital culture?
 A collaborative culture?

 Anthropologists and sociologists will often say “no”.
 However, we all know that what we call the overall culture of an organization is more than a fluffy term and does exist, regardless of how we call it.
-A look at organizational culture, mainly from a business aspect (enterprise culture, collaboration culture, etc.) and with a focus on the human elements that matter and on today’s digital transformational challenges.
+A look at organizational culture, mainly from a business aspect (enterprise culture, collaboration culture, etc.) and with a focus on the human elements that matter and on today’s digital transformation challenges.

 Organizational culture and the ties that bind and connect us